adaltas/node-ssh2-exec/README.md

 Like in the native NodeJS API, the callback is not required in case you wish to work with the returned child stream.
-The "sshOrNull" and "command" arguments are also facultative because they could be provided respectively as the "ssh" and "cmd" property of the options object.
+The "sshOrNull" and "command" arguments are also facultative because they could be provided respectively as the "ssh" and "command" property of the options object.

 Valid `options` properties are:

 - `ssh`
   SSH connection if the command must run remotely
-- `cmd`
+- `command`
   Command to run unless provided as first argument
 - `cwd`
   Current working directory